 Stage 2.
 About 3 days after Stage 1.
-I do this for every nuc that is made.
+This should be done for every nuc that is made.

 Do a quick inspection to see if the queen has emerged.
 You may have to remove emergency cells.
-Look for the virgin queen if she has emerged to check that her wings are complete.
+Look for the virgin queen if she has emerged to check her wings are complete.
 This is important, as a significant number emerge with deformed wings, so are unable to fly.
 Leave alone for 14 days, then look for eggs.

-"B1" and "B2" can be moved about 3 feet/1 metre at a time for 3-4 days after making up, but not when the queen is likely to be on a mating or orientation flight, otherwise they may come back to find their hive gone and go into another hive.
+"B1" and "B2" can be moved about 3 feet/1 metre at a time for 3-4 days after making up, but not when the queen is likely to be on a mating or orientation flight.